HWComputerScience/iHW-iOS/SPEC.md

         "type": "holiday"
     }

--   Period format for JSON: (periodNum is NOT the same as “period” in the Note JSON! periodNum can be any number, but period is the index of the period within the day.)
+-   Period format for JSON: (IMPORTANT: periodNum is NOT the same as “period” in the Note JSON! periodNum can be any number, but period is the index of the period within the day.)

 <!-- -->